Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 GHAST (Greedy Heaviest Adaptive SubTree) is the Conflux protocol's rule for selecting a chain from the Tree-Graph structure.
 It's designed to ensure safety and liveness properties in the network.
 GHAST is a key part of Conflux's unique consensus mechanism.

 Refer to [GHAST](../conflux-basics/consensus-mechanisms/proof-of-work/ghast.md) for more information.

-### **Hard Fork**
-A hard fork is a type of fork that creates a permanent divergence from the previous version of the blockchain.
-Nodes running the old version will not be accepted by the new version.
-This is a common concept in many blockchains, but due to the unique structure of Conflux, hard forks are less common.

 ### **Hash**